Online Language Teacher: Being Self-employed in Spain

 The language training is exempt from VAT since these are subjects included in any of the levels or grades of the Spanish education system.
-That is, you do not have to submit a quarterly VAT 303 form, nor the annual summary 390 form.
+That is, you don’t have to submit a quarterly VAT 303 form, nor the annual summary form 390.

 Because language training is exempt from VAT, you will have to include in your invoice this text: “This training is exempt from VAT under Art.
 20, point 9 of Law VAT 37/1992” or in Spanish “Esta formación está exenta en virtud del Art.
 20, punto 9 de la Ley IVA 37/1992”.

-Although the training is exempt from VAT, there will be cases in which you will have to apply withholding income tax on your invoices.
-If the recipient of the training invoice is a professional or a Spanish entrepreneur, the corresponding professional withholding must be applied.
+Although the training is exempt from VAT, there will be cases in which you will have to apply withholding on your invoices.
+So you must apply the corresponding professional withholding if the recipient of the training invoice is a professional or a Spanish entrepreneur.

 In cases when you invoice to individuals, it will not be necessary for your invoices to be subject to withholding.

 As we have already mentioned, the training is exempt from VAT.
 That’s why you won’t have an obligation to make quarterly VAT settlements (form 303) nor should you submit an annual VAT summary (form 390).

 If your turnover to Spanish companies and freelancers is greater than 70%, you aren’t obliged to submit form 130 quarterly (payment on account of the annual personal income tax).
 Otherwise, you will be required to submit it.

 First of all, you have to bill Italki.
 Our advice is that you include several works in the invoice that you issue to Italki (at least once a month), and that it also corresponds with the money you download from the platform.